2023-environmental-bioinformatics/EnvBio2023-Unix/Unix_Lab.md

 - `^` means that the position must be at the start of the line
 - `$` means it must appear at the end of the line

 > So, what is `^[Aa]naly.e` going to match?

-Now, let's use it like we were using the wildcard `*`.

-> **Exercises**
->
-> Write a command that uses regex to list all files that contain a 5 or a 6 somewhere within their name.
->
-> Write a command that lists all files that lists all files that end in 3, 7 or 8.
->
-> Write a command that returns all files that contain a 2 followed by a 1 or an 8.
+(Practice more using regular expresions using the grep command below)

-These are just the basics.
-If you are wanting to learn more about regex I recommend checking out:
+If you are wanting to learn more about regex we recommend checking out:

 - https://regexone.com/ : a great interactive online learning tool.
 - https://regexr.com/ : a useful regex tester